CarolinaMoraes/CarolinaMoraes/README.md

 I'm Carolina de Moraes Josephik but you can call me Carol!
 I'm a 21 year old full stack software developer.
 Curious about tech and always looking for the best way to develop products and improve experiences.
-(The tech stack I use the most is listed in my toolbox)

 😄 Pronouns: she/her;